FIT3140-S1-2017/assignment-2-team87/README.md

   - path (version 0.12.7 and up)
   - socket.io (version 1.7.3 and up)
   - bonescript (version 0.6.1)
+  - firebase admin SDK

-Note: Version 0.10.42 of Nodejs is required
+Note: Version 0.12 or later of Nodejs is required

 # Hardware Structure